 See the chart below for a full comparison.

 |Healthcare applications||Some healthcare & other industries||Healthcare applications||Personal use|

 |Filters 95% of particles||Filters 95% of particles||Blocks larger particles||Blocks larger particles|

 There is some confusion over whether KN95 masks are under recall.

-Here's the bottom line: The FDA temporarily authorized certain KN95 masks for use in the United States.
-See the complete list here.
+Before we get into a deeper explanation the bottom line is the FDA temporarily authorized certain KN95 masks for use in the United States because of the healthcare PPE shortage.

 Some states have also recalled masks because they did not meet standards.
 Check with your state department of health for the latest recommendations.

 If you're looking for masks that are NIOSH approved, check out this counterfeit warning from the CDC.